- Molecular specific photoacoustic imaging with targeted nanoparticles.

 - Photoacoustic imaging guided therapy

-Currently my research focuses on image-guided light based therapies such as photothermal therapy, photodynamic therapy (PDT, a photochemistry based cytotoxic therapy) and related therapeutic combinations for pancreatic, brain and skin cancers guided using functional information obtained from ultrasound and photoacoustic imaging techniques Primarily parameters such as tumor viable and necrotic volumes, vasculature, perfusion, blood oxygen saturation and glucose metabolism will be measured and the status of these parameters pre-therapy and changes in the parameters post-therapy will be utilized to design (e.g., dose and sequence) and monitor (predict efficacy) therapeutic strategies.
+Currently our research focuses on image-guided light based therapies such as photothermal therapy, photodynamic therapy (PDT, a photochemistry based cytotoxic therapy), vascular targeted chemotherapy, and related therapeutic combinations for pancreatic, brain and skin cancers guided using functional information obtained from ultrasound and photoacoustic imaging techniques Primary parameters such as tumor viability and necrotic volumes, vasculature, perfusion, blood oxygen saturation, and glucose metabolism will be measured and the status of these parameters pre-therapy and changes in the parameters post-therapy will be utilized to design (e.g., dose and sequence) and monitor (predict efficacy) therapeutic strategies.
 Recent work in this topic has been selected as Cover Feature in the Theranostics Journal.

 Mallidi, G. P. Luke, S. Emelianov, “Photoacoustic imaging in cancer detection, diagnosis, and treatment guidance”, Trends in Biotechnology, 29 (5), 213-221, 2011.
 PMID: 21324541.
 PMC3080445.